amitashnanda/ESM3-Guided-Generation-Based-Protein-Engineering/README.md

 sbatch guided_generation.sh
 ```

 Make sure to change the `#SBATCH --array=0-1` for the number of pdb file submitting for the job.
+The script is designed to take multiple protein `.pdb` file as input.

 To run after installing the package:

 ```bash
 esm_foldx_guidedgeneration --pdb_filename "1fbm.pdb" --chain_id "A" --masking_percentage 0.4 --num_decoding_steps 32 --num_samples_per_step 20 --num_workers 20
 ```
+Make sure to create the foldx directory and add the necessary pdb files, place the `foldx` executable and the `rotabase.txt` file inside this `foldx` directory.

 ## **License**